unicode-org/message-format-wg/docs/why_mf_next.md

 ### 4. Designed to be API only, plain text, UI, “imperative style”

-The typical use case for `MessageFormat` is: load the string from resources, replace placeholders, and return the string result with placeholders replaced. \
+The typical use case for `MessageFormat` is: load the string from resources, replace placeholders, and return the string result with placeholders replaced.
 An i18n-aware `printf`, basically.

 It does not account for formatting tags (such as HTML), or “document-like” content (for example templating systems like [freemarker](https://freemarker.apache.org/), [mustache](https://mustache.github.io/), even JSP, PHP, etc.)

+Because it is only an API, it has no standard way to store strings in a serialized format or to carry information or directives for translators or localization tools.

 There is also no metadata “packaging”: comments, length limits, example, links, protecting non-translatable sections of text, etc.